Safadi Program of Excellence in Clinical and Translational Neuroscience

 Walter L. Palmer Distinguished Service Professor of Medicine and Pediatrics

 - UChicago Medicine Department of Neurology

-- UChicago Medicine Section of Neurosurgery
+- UChicago Medicine Department of Neurological Surgery

 - Institute for Translational Medicine

 - Argonne National Laboratory

 - Grossman Institute for Neuroscience, Quantitative Biology and Human Behavior

 Project Period: Maximum 12 months, to commence any time after January 1, 2024

 Full time faculty in any track at the University of Chicago are invited to apply for Safadi Pilot Grants, to support the generation of preliminary or exploratory data involving novel multidisciplinary neuroscience collaborations, or to help support fellowship training involving novel multidisciplinary tools and concepts.